European Health Insurance Card: Participating member states

 As of 2021, 31 countries in Europe participate: the 30 member states of the European Economic Area (EEA) plus Switzerland.
 This includes the 27 member states of the European Union (EU) and 4 member states of the European Free Trade Association (EFTA).

-Former participant states

 United Kingdom

-The United Kingdom was a participant in the scheme as a member of the European Union until its withdrawal from the organisation.
+The United Kingdom was a participant in the scheme as a member of the European Union until its withdrawal from the union.
 It continued to participate provisionally until the end of the Brexit transition period on 31 December 2020.

 The EU–UK Trade and Cooperation Agreement grants continued reciprocal healthcare access between the EU and the UK.
-EU citizens will be able to continue to use their EHIC within the UK, while EHIC in the UK will be replaced by a new UK Global Health Insurance Card (GHIC).
-While the GHIC is not valid in Norway, Iceland, and Liechtenstein some UK residents/nationals can apply a new UK-issued EHIC valid for visits to these countries as well Switzerland since 2022.
+EU citizens can continue to use their EHIC within the UK, while EHIC in the UK was replaced by a UK Global Health Insurance Card (GHIC).
+Since 2022, some UK citizens and permanent residents are eligible for a new UK-issued EHIC valid for visits to these countries as well as to Switzerland.
 Eligible persons are those who meet one of the following criteria: